gchq/stroom-docs/content/en/docs/install-guide/setup/open-id/external-idp.md

 {{</ command-line >}}

 Where `XXX` is the user ID copied from the IDP as described above.
+This command is repeatable as it will skip any users/groups/memberships that already exist.

 {{% see-also %}}
 See [Command Line Tools]({{< relref "command-line" >}}) for more details on using the `manage_users` command.